ucsb-cs148-w25/pj09-socialrunning/team/LEARNING.md

 Ron: Posted Expo setup for react-native in the mobile_help channel to introduce mobile developers to an easier real-time framework, https://ucsb-cs148-w25.slack.com/archives/C088VD6044R/p1738033998252689

+Piyush: Posted a video on the mobile_help channel that shows students an app that helps people visualize and organize the UX journey of building their own app, https://ucsb-cs148-w25.slack.com/archives/C088VD6044R/p1738019572313969